Ph.D. in Education, University of Pennsylvania

 MSTU 6600: Colloquium in Communication, Computing, and Technology in Education

 Continuous participation required of certified doctoral students.
-Discussion of critical issues, reading of key works, formal proposal of dissertation topics, presentation of work in progress, conversations with leaders in the field.
+Discussion of critical issues, reading of key works, formal proposal of dissertation topics, presentation of work in progress, and conversations with leaders in the field.
 Special fee: $35.

 Centers and Projects